ClementNerma/NightOS/docs/specs/syscalls.md

 Shared memory pages must first be unshared through the [`MEM_UNSHARE`](#0x35-unshare_mem) syscall.
 Mapped memory pages must be unmapped through the [`MEM_UNMAP`](#0x33-mem_unmap) syscall.

+**WARNING:** Memory will not be zeroed, therefore the caller process shall ensure critical informations are zeroed or randomized before freeing the memory.

 **Arguments:**